Graduated in Geography with a major in Environmental Protection. In love with sustainability, ecology, geology and nature.

-As urban people live closer together, more compact and thus require less space, every resident of the city requires less infrastructure such as sewerage, electricity and transport network as the population of the suburbs or other decentralized settlements.
-Innovations in the construction of buildings, energy efficiency, waste management and transport are just some of the possibilities that can contribute to more sustainable cities.
+As urban people live closer together in more compact dwellings and thus require less space, every resident of the city requires less infrastructure such as sewerage, electricity, and transport networks than the population of the suburbs or other decentralized settlements does.
+Innovations in the construction of buildings, energy efficiency, waste management, and transport are just some of the possibilities that can contribute to more sustainable cities.

 Economic, Social, and Environmental Sustainability

 However, it is most important to achieve urban environmental sustainability, since it is necessary to take into account the long-term development and the dependence of mankind on the environment and natural resources.
-It is necessary to prevent the destruction of the urban environment, to ensure higher standards of living for all citizens, promote mixed use of urban space, organize environmentally friendly transport, protect natural and cultural heritage of the city, improve the quality of the living environment and sustainable exploit natural resources.
+It is necessary to prevent the destruction of the urban environment to ensure higher standards of living for all citizens, promote mixed use of urban space, organize environmentally friendly transport, protect natural and cultural heritage of the city, improve the quality of the living environment, and sustainably exploit natural resources.

-What is Sustainable City?
+What Is a Sustainable City?

 The central issue is how to ensure the quality of urban development, which will not deteriorate the quality of the environment and overexploit natural resources.
-Sustainable cities are those where the socio - economic objectives are pursued together with environmental and energy and thus ensure the sustainability of urban changes.
-Those are cities that achieve efficient use of natural resources, reduction of ecological footprints and appropriate quality of the living conditions for their populations.
+Sustainable cities are those where the socioeconomic objectives are pursued together with environmental and energy goals and thus ensure the sustainability of urban changes.
+Those are cities that achieve efficient use of natural resources, reduction of ecological footprints, and an appropriate quality of life for their populations.

 Environmental Objectives for Urban Development

-The long-term sustainable urban goal is to reduce urban material - energy flows, consumption of resources and space per capita, reduce ecological footprints and greater use of regional resources.
+The long-term sustainable urban goal is to reduce urban material (energy flows, consumption of resources and space per capita), reduce ecological footprints, and make greater use of regional resources.
 It is necessary to adjust urban development to the carrying capacity of ecosystems.

 Environmental Policy Instruments

 For the realization of environmental policy instruments, it is necessary to take into account the different levels of urban development, because the types of problems cities face also vary according to the different levels of development and urban growth.
 For each level of urban growth, it is necessary to use a combination of different approaches and instruments.
-There is no simple solution, which would be useful for all cities.
+There is no simple solution that would be useful for all cities.

 Five Strategic Levels

-- effective management of urban flows (urban design and renovation plans should be focused on reducing the consumption of water, energy, and materials, which could be achieved by introducing energy saving technologies and rational allocation of resources; in particular, it is necessary to achieve the energy efficiency and energy saving)
+- Effective management of urban flows.
+Urban design and renovation plans should be focused on reducing the consumption of water, energy, and materials, which could be achieved by introducing energy saving technologies and rational allocation of resources; in particular, it is necessary to achieve the energy efficiency and energy saving.

-- indicative targets and environmental standards (it is necessary to establish key objectives and systematic measurement of pollution)
+- Indicative targets and environmental standards.
+It is necessary to establish key objectives and systematic measurement of pollution.

 Vision of the Ideal City